Chapter 11

 Computer Graphics Software for Detailed Product Modeling

-If you’ve ever worked in architecture, you know 3ds Max.
+3ds Max has long been a standard tool in architecture and product visualization.
 It’s been the standard for years, and for good reason.
 The modeling tools are efficient, the workflow feels familiar, and it works seamlessly with most major rendering engines.
 People love it for product shots, interiors, and massive architectural projects.
 Studios stick with 3ds Max because it’s stable, it plays well with a ton of libraries, and it can handle heavy-duty scenes without falling apart.

 Maya